awesomeeng/zephjs/docs/API.md

 ## from(fromTagName) ⇒ <code>void</code>
 **Kind**: global function
 **Summary**: Definition Method used for inheriting from another ZephComponent.
-Inheritence works by cloning the inherited components Context, and then appending the new components context on top of that.
-Inheritence does not actually inherit in the classic object oriented approach.
+Inheritance works by cloning the inherited components Context, and then appending the new components context on top of that.
+Inheritance does not actually inherit in the classic object oriented approach.

 | Param | Type |